Estimate Time10 min

 If you have cash that you don't need access to immediately, you may want to consider putting some in short-duration bonds, which carry slightly more credit or interest-rate risk than savings accounts, money markets, or CDs, while potentially offering more return.

 Liquidity and flexibility: Fidelity suggests holding short-term bonds until maturity.
 You can sell your bonds before maturity if you choose.
 However, you may not be able to find a buyer, forcing you to accept a lower price if you need to sell your bond.
-If interest rates rise, the price of your bond will fall, so if rates have gone up since you bought your bond, you may experience a loss if you sell it before maturity.
 These risks mean it is important to consider whether a bond is an appropriate alternative investment for your cash.
 You should also try to diversify among individual bonds, perhaps by holding a number of securities from different issuers.
 You may need to invest a significant amount of money to achieve diversification.
 You also have to pay fees when you buy or sell individual bonds in the secondary market.
 Like CDs, bonds can be laddered.

 Insurance: SIPC insurance is available for brokerage accounts that hold bonds, subject to the limits previously mentioned.